willadam/website/foss4guk2016/abstracts.md

 A QGIS workshop to introduce users to a range of data visualisation plugins.
 A geoparsed biography will be the core dataset which will be manipulated in a range of ways to produce interesting views of the data.

-Plugins used: Heatmap, OpenLayers, MMQGIS, QGIS2ThreeJS, TimeManager
+Plugins used: Heatmap, QuickMapServices, MMQGIS, QGIS2ThreeJS, TimeManager

 The workshop will take the participants through the process of creating point data from a csv file; overlaying it on a Stamen OSM basemap; visualising it as a heatmap; spatially joining it to polygonal demographic data; create a hexagonal grid to sample the data; create 3D skyscraper diagram from the joined datasets; and finally, use the TimeManager plugin to view how the point distribution varies over time.